Thomas

 If you see a meager score for a particular member, it will probably be due to one or two key factors: ethics challenges or anti-democratic behavior.

-• Republicans have been hit hard on their lack of pushback on former President Trump and their support of election denying in the 2020 presidential campaign.
+• Republicans have been hit hard on their lack of push back on former and now current President Trump and their support of election denying in the 2020 presidential campaign.
 The unanswered soaring deficit on their watch, the dismantling of allied relationships around the globe, and opposition to funding anti-authoritarian initiatives.
 The denial of climate change weighs heavily on us as well.
 We make no secret that transparency and Government in the Sunshine are essential to us, and we further argue that some have been awful stewards of this category.
-For example, one of the eight Oregon delegation members voted to overturn the 2020 presidential election results the same evening as Trump supporters stormed the United States Capitol.
+For example, none of the eight Oregon delegation members voted to overturn the 2020 presidential election results the same evening as Trump supporters stormed the United States Capitol.

 • Democrats have been hit hard for their lack of progress on critical matters because they control the United States Senate and have a razor-close margin in the U.S. House of Representatives.
 They have not been innovative or necessarily insistent on finding rational, reasonable solutions to the problems plaguing the American public today.
 We want to see more and better.